stratapp/stratapp-website/pricing.md

 ---
 {:.font-weight-bold}

-### affordable org-wide strategy software that intuitively brings whole teams on the same journey
+### affordable so you can achieve genuine org-wide collaboration on both strategy and day to day work

-##### minimise learning time and achieve org-wide adoption at a price that enables genuine whole-team collaboration
+##### simple value-for-money pricing, with full features available to every employee